 Flora

 There are many seasonal wildflowers on the Overlook and Montini trails.
-See the checklist of seasonal wildflowers for all of their names and when they tend to be flowering, or check out the photos and descriptions of some of favorites below.
+See our checklist of seasonal wildflowers for all of their names and when they tend to be flowering, or check out the photos and descriptions of some of favorites below.

-Perhaps the flagship flower on the trails is the California Poppy, Eschscholzia californica.
-It is seen from early spring in profusion to late summer in much reduced numbers.
 If you are hiking anytime from February to September you are likely to see it, although it is truly spectacular in the Spring.
 The don’t call this the Golden State for nothing.

 mariposalilyThe Yellow Mariposa Lily, Calochortus luteus.
 It frequents the coastal ranges of California, including the hills around Sonoma.
 You can sometimes find small insects inspecting the interior of the flower.